alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Getting another type of export certification

-If you’re asked for another type of export certificate for non animal products and your product was manufactured in the UK, [contact the local authority where your products was made](http://www.food.gov.uk/enforcement/find-food-safety-team) with the details.
+If you’re asked for another type of export certificate for non animal products and your product was manufactured in the UK, [contact the local authority where your products was made](http://www.food.gov.uk/enforcement/find-food-safety-team) with the details of what the importing country requires.

 ###If you need help